zekroTJA/shinpuru/CONTRIBUTING.md

 If you want to add functionalities to the database in your contributions, add the functions to the database interface as well as to the MySQL database driver and, if you need caching, the middleware functions to the redis caching middleware.

 If you want to add a column to an existing table, take a look in the [`migrations`](https://github.com/zekroTJA/shinpuru/blob/master/internal/core/database/mysql/migrations.go) implementation.
 There, you can add a migration function with the SQL statements which will be executed in order to migrate the database structure to the new state.
+If you add an entirely new table, you don't need to add a migration function.
+Just add the table definition in the `setup()` method in the [`mysql`](https://github.com/zekroTJA/shinpuru/blob/master/internal/core/database/mysql/mysql.go) driver.

 > The `MysqlMiddleware` is very "low level" and directly works with SQL statements instead of using an ORM or something like this.
 Don't be overwhelmed by the size of the middleware file.
 Its just because same functionalities are re-used over and over again, which is not very nice, but to be honest, the middleware is very old and I don't find the time to rewrite it and migrate the current database after that.

+### REST API

+The web interface communicates with the shinpuru backend over a RESTful HTTP API.
+Therefore, [**fiber**](https://gofiber.io/) is used as HTTP framework.